Osiris-Team/Better-Thread/README.md

 Provides ordered, live thread visualisation inside console using [jansi](http://fusesource.github.io/jansi/).

 ## Features
-Currently only for windows due to Jansi errors on other platforms.
+Currently only for Windows due to Jansi errors on other platforms.

 ## Installation